kevinpapst/AdminLTEBundle/README.md

 I found the all-in-one solution to be more problematic then helpful at several places, so I took the chance to update it to my own interpretation of a theme bundle.

 If you previously used the `AvanzuAdminTheme` you will not be able to "just replace" the composer package.
-Plan ahead, you will probably need a couple of hours [for the migration](Resources/docs/migration_guide.md) (depending on the size of your project) .
+Plan ahead, you will probably need a couple of hours [for the migration](Resources/docs/migration_guide.md) for the migration (depending on the size of your project).

-### Main difference
+### Main differences

 This branch was split of the original master but with the following PRs merged on top: